-When you buy something online, you are making what the law calls a “distance sales contract”.
-This is a contract for goods or services that is not entered into in person and where (in the case of goods) you don’t have the opportunity to inspect the goods before buying.
+When you buy something online, you’re making what the law calls a “distance sales contract.”
+This is a contract for goods or services that’s not entered into in person and where (in the case of goods) you don’t have the opportunity to kick the tires before buying.

 Special rules apply to these contracts.

 When you buy something online, the seller must give you this information before you buy: